 Slugs are still out there munching, so another application of Slug Magic or Sluggo will be helpful, especially around vegetables and new plantings.

-Place traps in fruit trees to catch adult apple maggot flies; use pheromone traps to monitor presence of pests.
+Place traps in fruit trees to catch adult apple maggot flies; use pheromone traps to monitor for presence of pests.

 Cover blueberry bushes with Harvest Guard or netting to keep birds from eating all of the berries.